 Notice the output from the chkdsk command above: It shows that there are 40 files on the diskette.
 However, when using the dir command, you can view only 38 file names and their relevant data.
 Thus chkdsk will show the actual total number of files on the diskette; including any hidden or system files!

 Using the "l" (Load) command under debug, with the parameters 100 0 3 1, allows us to copy 1 sector of data from Absolute Sector 3 of the diskette in the A:\ drive (0; 1=B:, 2=C:, etc.) to offset 100h in Debug's memory segment.
 Forensic investigators could use Debug to view all the bytes contained in any sector exactly as they appeared on a diskette!
 In the example above, we see the beginning of the Directory entries (starting at the fourth sector of the diskette); with the two hidden system files, IBMBIO.COM and IBMDOS.COM listed first.

-[We've been unable to confirm this error due to the simple fact almost everyone who had an IBM 5150 at that time would have had the original 'flawed' ROM BASIC upgraded to one that did not contain the erroneous code, we've finally found the original version being offered along with PCE (PC Emulator) by Hampa Hug.
+Although almost everyone who had an IBM 5150 at that time would have had the original 'flawed' ROM BASIC upgraded to one that did not contain the erroneous code, we've finally found the original version being offered along with PCE (PC Emulator) by Hampa Hug.
 The following screen shows a simple BASIC program which always results in the error being produced:

 MBR and Boot Records Index